valtimo-platform/valtimo-documentation/release-notes/major9/09.17.0/valtimo-backend-libraries.md

 ## Known issues

+This version has the following known issues:

-* **Multiple form associations on process definition (36319)**
+* **Multiple form associations on process definition**

   When multiple start forms are associated with a single process definition the user is unable to start a new case of that specific type.

 * **New required application property**

-  There is a new mandatory applicaion property `valtimo.plugin.encryption-secret`.
-The encryption-secret has to be at least 16 characters long
+  There is a new mandatory application property `valtimo.plugin.encryption-secret`.
+The encryption-secret has to be at least 16 characters long.